ericgreen-dev/elentra-nosql-example/README.md

 Another layer in addition to REST and dependance on a 3rd party library for support.

 ### Why should we use it?
 GraphQL provides a powerful, statically typed API for clients to interact with.
-It is more efficient and predictable than REST when it comes to large and complex queries as the client is required to specify exactly what it needs in return.
+It is more efficient and predictable than REST when it comes to handling large and complex queries as the client must specify exactly what it needs in return.
+The ability to compose GraphQL types would allow for standard system-wide types to be defined for common types that can be reused across the application.
+Because the schema is defined in code, its has the potential to be configured dynamically via a table in the database and possibly with a user interface.
+GraphQL is additional layer that compliments REST and that developers could choose to use if it better satisfied their requirements.

 ### Where could we use this flexibility?
-- Fetch Filtered Events
+- Events [Elentra ME]
 - Rotation Scheduler UI [Elentra ME]
 - Lotteries Scheduler UIs [Elentra ME]
 - Applications [Elentra Admissions]
 - Custom Reports (Advanced Search) [Elentra CDP]

 # TLDR;

 ### Still to Investigate